-Peter Moxhay works with salt prints printed from calotype paper negatives.
-This is the original negative–positive photographic process, invented by Talbot in the 1840's.
-It is a time-intensive process: Exposures can range from 30 seconds up to 15 minutes, and development in gallic acid may take an hour or more.
-He believes that, in these days when billions of digital images are instantaneously produced and shared every day, it is important to slow down and return to the roots of photography.
+Peter Moxhay works with salt prints made from calotype paper negatives.
+This is the original negative–positive photographic process, invented by Talbot in the 1840’s.
+It is a time-intensive process—calotype exposures can range from 30 seconds to 15 minutes, and their development in gallic acid may take an hour or more.
+And success in making calotypes is highly dependent on the choice of paper; Peter’s current favorite is Whatman paper, produced in 1897, whose watermark can be seen on some of the images presented here.

-He currently works with a calotype variant that is a hybrid of Pélegry’s dry process, which facilitates travel, and Townsend’s process, which allows somewhat faster exposures.
+He currently works with a calotype variant that is a hybrid of Pélegry’s dry process, which facilitates travel, and Townsend’s process, which allows for somewhat faster exposures.

 Peter lives on Peaks Island, in the state of Maine.